 - estuarine processes and evolution.

-The group operate a research-informed consultancy Coastal Marine Applied Research
+The group operates a research-informed consultancy Coastal Marine Applied Research.

 Representing 3000 staff, researchers and students, the University of Plymouth's Marine Institute is the first and largest such institute in the UK.

 We provide the external portal to our extensive pool of world-leading experts and state-of-the-art facilities, enabling us to understand the relationship between the way we live, the seas that surround us and the development of sustainable policy solutions.